Developing More Effective Strategies for Interconception Care

 The ICC LC had more teams participating in the Learning Community than any other quality improvement collaborative ever sponsored by the Health Resources and Services Administration (HRSA).
 It also was one of the most complex Learning Collaborative projects sponsored by the federal government in terms of the variety of quality improvement projects undertaken and the number of teams participating.

-Abt Associates provided technical assistance to more than 100 teams across 15 to 18 Learning Collaboratives, which used tools for web-based learning and remote participation.
+Abt Global provided technical assistance to more than 100 teams across 15 to 18 Learning Collaboratives, which used tools for web-based learning and remote participation.
 The approaches used included:

 Regions